NBADRAUN/EmployeeManagementSystem/README.md

 2. Once cloned Open a terminal and run "npm i"
 3. Update the .ENV file with your mysql password
 4. In the terminal, run "mysql -uroot -p"
-5. While in the MySql terminal, run "source db/schema.sql"
+5. While in the MySql terminal, run "source db/schema.sql;"
-6. Next in the MySql terminal, run "source db/seed.sql"
+6. Next in the MySql terminal, run "source db/seed.sql;"
+7. Last in the MySql terminal, run "use employees_db;"
 7. Exit the MySql terminal by typing "exit"
 8. in the terminal, run "node server.js"
 9. Follow the prompts to update view/update employees, departments and roles.